Oval Office: Cultural history

-Antecedents
+History, 1789–1909

 Washington's bow window

+The White House was not ready for occupancy until 1800.
 George Washington never occupied the White House.
-He spent most of his presidency in Philadelphia, Pennsylvania, which served as the temporary national capital for 10 years, from 1790–1800, while Washington, D.C. was under construction.
+He spent most of his presidency in Philadelphia, which served as the temporary national capital for 10 years, from 1790 to 1800, while Washington, D.C., a new city, was under construction.

 In 1790, Washington built a large, two-story, semi-circular addition to the rear of the President's House in Philadelphia, creating a ceremonial space in which the public would meet the president.
 Standing before the three windows of this bow window, he formally received guests for his Tuesday afternoon audiences, delegations from Congress and foreign dignitaries, and the general public at open houses on New Year's Day, the Fourth of July, and his birthday.

 Washington received his guests, standing between the windows in his back drawing-room.
 The company, entering a front room and passing through an unfolding door, made their salutations to the President, and turning off, stood on one side.

-President John Adams occupied the Philadelphia mansion beginning in March 1797, and used the bow window in the same manner as his predecessor.
+President John Adams occupied the Philadelphia mansion from March 1797, and used the bow window in the same manner as had his predecessor.

-Curved foundations of Washington's bow window were uncovered during a 2007 archaeological excavation of the President's House site.
-They are exhibited under glass at the President's House Commemoration, just north of the Liberty Bell Center.
+Curved foundations of Washington's bow window were uncovered during archaeological excavation of the site of the President's House in 2007.
+They are exhibited under glass at the President's House Commemoration, next to the Liberty Bell Center.

 White House

-Architect James Hoban visited President Washington in Philadelphia in June 1792, and would have seen the bow window.
-The following month Hoban was named winner of the design competition for the White House.
+Architect James Hoban visited President Washington in Philadelphia in June 1792, and probably saw the bow window.
+The next month, Hoban won the design competition for the White House.

-The "elliptic salon" at the center of the White House was the outstanding feature of Hoban's original plan.
-Oval rooms became common in early-19th-century neoclassical architecture.
+The elliptic salon at the center of the White House was the outstanding feature of Hoban's original plan.
+Oval rooms became common in neoclassical architecture early in the 19th century.

 In November 1800, John Adams became the first president to occupy the White House.
-He and his successor, President Thomas Jefferson, used Hoban's oval rooms in the same ceremonial manner that Washington had used the bow window, standing before the three windows at the south end to receive guests.
+He and his successor, President Thomas Jefferson, used Hoban's oval rooms as Washington had used his bow window salon, standing before the three windows at the south end to receive guests.

-During the 19th century, a number of presidents used the White House's second-floor Yellow Oval Room as their private office or library.
-This cultural association between the president and an oval room was more fully expressed in the Taft Oval Office (1909).
+In the 19th century, some presidents used the White House's second-floor Yellow Oval Room as their private offices and libraries.
+This cultural association, between the president and an oval room, was more fully expressed in the Taft Oval Office (1909) in the West Wing.